TiGz/quarkus-nostr-relay/README.md

 Using lombok, jandex index for indexing modules, Quarkus 2.4.2.Final.

-It contains two modules quickstart-core and quickstart-rest, but it can be separated to more modules (html, runner, services, etc.)
+It contains two modules quarkus-nostr-relay-core and quarkus-nostr-relay-rest, but it can be separated to more modules (html, runner, services, etc.)

 This project uses Quarkus, the Supersonic Subatomic Java Framework.